chzh9311/structural-triangulation/README.md

 python test.py
 ```

-The result will be printed on screen once the test is finished.
+The result will be dumped to corresponding directory under `log` once the test is finished.
 You can modify configurations in `configs/h36m_config.yaml`.

 ## Test on Synthesized Dataset